The Secrets of Targeting B2B Customers Online

 Alright.
 Once your customer persona is ready, look at your website content once again.
 Does it provide Dan with all the information he needs to make his mind and call you?
 What’s lacking?
 How can you improve it?
 Will Dan understand every feature you listed?
 Is it clear how these features transform into benefits for Daniel’s team?

 What about his supervisors?
 Will Dan be able to convince Supply Chain and Business Development that your company is experienced enough to work with?
 Are there any additional costs for the equipment?
 What about payment options?
 Is shipping to Dan’s location possible?
 Will you help with the initial install and setup?

 Target Your First Point of Contact

-First impressions matter.
+First impressions matter, especially in the business sector.
 Tailor your website content in such a way that the person who usually serves as the first point of contact will pre-select you as a potential supplier.
-At this point in the sales process your main objective is to be memorable and make a great first impression.
+At this point in the sales process, your main objective is to be memorable and make a great first impression.

 Convince Other Stakeholders